ecalder6/azure-gaming/README.md

 Make sure to limit the bandwidth of your local steam client to 15 or 30 Mbits (50 if you don't mind the extra data cost).
 You can do so through settings -> In-Home Streaming -> Advanced client options.

 ### V. Game!
-Close the remote desktop connection using the shortcut C:\disconnect.lnk and enjoy some cloud gaming!
+Close the remote desktop connection using the disconnect.lnk shortcut on the desktop and enjoy some cloud gaming!

 In Steam in-home streaming, you can toggle streaming stats display with F6.